 We'll admit it: Making your own meals is a well-intentioned effort that many people don't get enough credit for doing.
-Whether you have a crazy-busy schedule or would rather just squeeze in a workout that slave in a kitchen, cooking isn't always the most alluring thing ever.
-Meanwhile, there are plenty of other people who are happiest in the kitchen, refining their favorite dishes and turning to their must-have ingredients several times a week.
-What do both of these people have in common?
-They’re probably still using some food items that undo their good efforts—and wind up hurting their waistlines.
+Whether you have a crazy-busy schedule or would rather just squeeze in a workout than stand over a stove in the kitchen, cooking isn't always the most exciting part of your day.
+So if you want to cut corners in the kitchen, make sure you aren't doing it with the wrong ingredients.
+Even the most well-intentioned cooks might be hurting their waistlines and their health with these foods.

 Cream of Something Soup

 Cream of soup is not the cream of the crop when it comes to nutrition.
 A half cup of Campbell's Cream of Mushroom soup, for example, has 870 mg of sodium.
 To put this into perspective, the American Heart Association (AHA) recommends that people should stick to no more than 2,300 mg of sodium a day.
 It also packs boatloads of vegetable oil.
 If you must use cream of soup for your casserole, consider these 25 Best Casserole Tips Everyone Should Know.

 "Some margarine tubs contain artery-clogging saturated fats and are made with processed oils that may be pro-inflammatory," says Isabel Smith, MS, RD, CDN, founder of Isabel Smith Nutrition.
 Inflammation can lead to obesity, diabetes, heart disease, and cancer.
 For a healthier alternative, switch to grass-fed butter or pick up a product like Earth Balance, which contains a mix of less processed oils.